goflow¶

 Runs

-summarystep using{{steps.X.output}}Creates a complete audit trail of every prompt and response
+summaryusing{{steps.X.output}}Creates a complete audit trail of every prompt and response

 Supports

---mockmode so you can test without using real AI tokens
+--mockmode for testing without real AI tokens

 Key Features¶